 - 1.5.1.
 The LEGS Doctoral Program has a Director appointed by the Head of the LEGS for the period of maximum three academic years in consultation with the Program Chairs.
 The Director may be re-elected for another term of three years, or less, if and as determined by the LEGS Doctoral Committee. - 1.5.2.
 The LEGS Doctoral Committee may also appoint a Vice-Director of the Doctoral Program for a period up to three academic years.
 The appointment may be renewed up to another three years.
 The appointment is made by the Head of the Department. - 1.5.3.
 As the doctoral seminars and other activities organized for the doctoral students are ongoing throughout the academic year, the Director and the Vice-Director are expected to divide the responsibilities related to the Doctoral Program. - 1.5.4.
-The LEGS Doctoral Program Director and the Vice-Director are appointed from among the CEU resident professors having a doctoral degree or equivalent. - 1.5.5.
-The Doctoral Program Director's responsibilities include in particular:
+The LEGS Director of the Doctoral Program and the Vice-Director are appointed from among the CEU resident professors having a doctoral degree or equivalent. - 1.5.5.
+The Doctoral Program Director's responsibilities include in particular: - a/ organization of the doctoral seminars including communication with the invited lecturers, taking care of the distribution of reading materials and ensuring proper notification of the students with the assistance of the LEGS administrative staff; - b/ presence at doctoral seminars; - c/ checking the progress reports of doctoral students and communication of noted problems with the supervisors and the Head of LEGS; - d/suggesting solutions to the Doctoral Committee on problems emerging related to the Doctoral Program; including suggestions regarding the appropriate sanctioning of doctoral students where this is deemed necessary; - e/ supervision of the students' adherence to the residence and presence requirements; - f/ reporting to the Provost;